-- 4.100.
-Should businesses be required to assess their exposure to designated individuals or entities? - 4.101.
+- 4.101.
 What support would businesses need to conduct this assessment? - 4.102.
 If we require businesses to assess their proliferation financing risks, what should the requirement look like?
 Should this assessment be restricted to the risk of sanctions evasion (in line with FATF standards) or more generally consider proliferation financing risks?